 Price per week for on- or off-campus options: $500

-Price per week for Summer 2015: $395
+Price per week for Adventure Treks: $550

-Adventure Camp uses team-building and adventure activities to help youth learn how to help one another, listen, speak respectfully, cooperate, develop trust, and develop leadership.
-14-15 year-old campers participate in problem-solving activities such as the Team Triangle and the Wall to build up their group.
+Adventure Camp uses team-building and adventure activities to help youth learn how to help one another, listen, speak respectfully, cooperate, and develop leadership.
+14-15 year-old campers participate in problem-solving activities such as our "Team Triangle" and the (up-and-over) Wall to build up their group.
 Campers are encouraged to commit to care and serve others not only at camp but with their families, friends, schools, and communities after Adventure Camp.

 High Ropes Course

 The high ropes course is a highlight for many campers.
 They can challenge themselves with the Leap of Faith, the Vertical Playpen, the Wilder Woosey, and other elements.
 14-15 year-old campers also have the opportunity to learn how to belay and support their fellow team members.

 Campers learn beginning skills of how to rock climb and rappel from skilled instructors at rock climbing sites on the North Shore.
 In this activity, campers especially have opportunities to grow in confidence and challenge themselves.